 War in general.
-All warfare exists around this trope, as does the development of any new tactics and technology.
-Despite all the hubbub about honor and glory, the point is to win, and that is done by making it unfair to your side's advantage.
-Yes, there are rules, and there are standards of honor (or, more accurately, professionalism) that are followed, but even when these are adhered to, the overall point is to still make things unfair to your advantage.
-A fair fight just means you give more chances for your enemy to hurt or kill you and/or your comrades.
+All warfare exists around this trope, as does the development and deployment of any new strategy, tactics, organisations, equipment, or weaponry.
+Despite all the hubbub about honor and glory, the point is to win while taking the minimal necessary losses - and that is done by making it as unfair as possible to side's advantage.
+Yes, there are rules, and there are standards of honor (or, more accurately, professionalism) that are followed.
+But even when these are adhered to, the overall point is to still make things as unfair as possible.
+A fair fight doesn't just hurt your side, it can actually hand victory to your enemies.

 Colonel Jeff Cooper on the "Fair Fight": "If you find yourself in a fair fight, your tactics suck!"

-This is exemplified by military technology.
-If the enemy has a gun, make a bigger gun.
-If you can't make a bigger gun, make it shoot faster.
+This is exemplified by military weaponry, something that Germany and the USA (due to their similar 'gadget-oriented' problem-solving when it comes to military matters) and NATO in general are notoriously fixated upon.
+As far as they are concerned, if the enemy has a gun, then you 'need' a bigger gun.
+If you can't make a bigger gun, you 'need' faster-firing ones.
 If there's too many soldiers on the field, send in a tank.
 Or better yet, smash them with artillery.
 If the enemy denies the battlefield through territory control, send in planes.
 If they use AA or their own planes to deny your planes the advantage, build stealth planes.
 If they've managed to defeat your stealth technology, hit them with a cruise missile.
 And on, and on.
 Military advancement is basically the study of forcing inequal battle.

 Contrary to the popular image, the knightly warfare wasn't exactly chivalrous.
 The usual means of Medieval warfare was Indirect Warfare - instead of attacking the enemy army, the knights attacked the enemy's means of waging war.
 This is known as chevauchee and meant attacking the enemy's agriculture, his peasants - yes, they were prime targets, as they were crucial for producing food! - his supplies, his logistics, assassinating his leaders, and arranging ambushes whenever possible.
 Field battles were considered as an erratic and uncertain way of winning battles, and most field battles occurred when one of the armies had trapped the other and the other had no way of averting it.
 Therefore, two groups would basically rush at each other until one side was weakened enough to get unorganized and wounded.
 Then, the burning of supplies continued.

-Most armies will start a large war doing the complete opposite of this trope, or continue for some time, often using very visual and quite atrocious tactics, before buckling up and getting creative.
+Most armies will start a large war doing the complete opposite of this trope, often using very visual and quite atrocious tactics, before buckling up and getting creative.
 They'll start to focus on only that which works really well, and to hell with honour and such.
-Examples being the Prussians during The Napoleonic Wars (though the French started out as this trope, to great success), the Union during the American Civil War, and the British Commonwealth and French forces during World War One (after two or three years).
+Classic examples include the Prussians during The Napoleonic Wars (though the French started out as this trope, to great success), the governments during the Taiping Rebellion and American Civil War, and the British Commonwealth and French forces during World War One (after a few months, the whole war being a continuous learning process for them).
 Generally, though it might seem obvious, Armed Forces at the end of long wars are full of very "dishonourable" soldiers and officers who are very, very good at their jobs.

 In general, American military doctrine has always (and consistently) been about "dishonorable" combat: when entering a battlefield, US forces specifically work to end the conflict as quickly as possible.
 The last "honorable" offensive the US undertook was Operation Overlord, the attack on Normandy in World War 2, and even then, only by virtue of being too big to properly conceal (and they did it anyway).
 Special operations, clandestine operations, sabotage, stealth missions, and subversive activities are how the US operates.